dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 How do I view a submitted execution?
 ------------------------------------

-.. note:: Viewing executions is only available for admins, curators, and platform partners.
-If you're a platform owner and you don't have a platform partner user, please contact us via our `GitHub <https://github.com/dockstore/dockstore/issues>`_ issues or open a helpdesk ticket on `Discourse <https://discuss.dockstore.org/>`_ and we will help you get set up.

 To view an execution that you previously submitted, you can retrieve it by its execution ID.

 Go to https://dockstore.org/api/static/swagger-ui/index.html#/extendedGA4GH/executionGet and provide your Dockstore token using the lock icon at the top right of the endpoint.